Geeksltd/MSharp.Docs/Tutorials/3/README.md

 As you can see, Edit and Add page of project and task module differ and for the task we have a view page.

-## Implementation
+## Implementation: Entities

-From requirements, we can identify two entities, "Project" and "Task" that these entities has One-to-Many relationships since any project can have many tasks and each task has one project, We should also notice that each project name and each project task name should be unique.
+As we can see in the requirements, we can identify two entities, "Project" and "Task" that these entities has One-to-Many relationships since any project can have many tasks and each task has one project, We should also notice that each project name and each project task name should be unique.
 After understanding requirements and identifying its related entities and their relationships, it's time to create them.
 Now let's create the corresponding classes in the *#Model* project.

-## Creating M# Entity Types

-In the *#Model* project in the folder *Domain* (If you couldn't find this folder, create one) create a new class named *Project*:
+Navigate to the **#Model** project and create a **Domain** folder, *right click > Add > M#* and then add these classes:

 ```C#
 using MSharp;